 Battersea Power Station was built in 1929 by Sir Giles Gilbert Scott, the architect behind the iconic red telephone boxes.
 One of his plans were for the 50-metre chimneys to be square, not circular as they are today.
 The iconic power station was built in two phases – Battersea A and B, completed in 1935 and 1944 respectively.
 It has been said that Battersea Power Station survived World War II because the plumes from the chimneys had navigational purpose for the RAF and Luftwaffe, thus avoided aerial bombardment.
 Battersea Power Station did not have its fourth chimney until 1955.

-In its 54-year history, Battersea Power Station supplied as much as 20 percent of London’s electricity until it was decommissioned in 1983 and sat derelict for many decades.
+In its 54-year history, the Power Station supplied as much as 20 percent of London’s electricity until it was decommissioned in 1983 and sat derelict for many decades.
 Londoners often wondered whether the power station would be demolished; in line with the demising fate of many power stations around the country to make way for cleaner energy.
 Battersea Power Station was awarded Grade-II listed status in 1980 – just three years before being decommissioned.
 But the future of this historic Grade-II listed building was uncertain until many locals successfully campaigned for it to be spared demolition.

-Interior decoration of industrial past
+Battersea Power Station decor of industrial past

 When painting and decorating a former industrial building, not just any colour will complement industrial design.
 Many industrial spaces will have an array of textures, heights, size etc. that you can utilise to your advantage.
-For example, at Battersea Power Station many surface textures were preserved including original exposed brickwork and concrete, iron girders and large windows bringing in much needed natural light.
+For example, with Battersea Power Station decor, many surface textures were preserved including original exposed brickwork and concrete, iron girders and large windows bringing in much needed natural light.

 Here are some industrial interior painting ideas.
 With large windows and high ceilings, you could go industrial and deep in colour, without fear of losing natural light.
-And with original red brickwork and black iron girders it makes good décor sense to use a vintage deep paint colour to complement these original industrial textures.
+Particularly with original red brickwork and black iron girders it makes good décor sense to use a vintage deep paint colour to complement these original industrial textures.